Voluntary, self-initiated project that employs film and video to concretize wicked problems that are often discussed in the abstract.

 Topic: Indigenous Land Rights

-Film: Rise, a Vice documentary about the Dakota Access Pipeline
+Episode: Rise, a Vice documentary about the Dakota Access Pipeline

 Guest facilitators: Dr. Noah Theriault from the Department of History and Dr. Alexa Woloshyn from the School of Music at Carnegie Mellon University